-- You need to take daily diet full of healthy nutrients, and minerals that supply adequate energy to your body.
+- You need to ensure that your daily diet is full of healthy nutrients and minerals that supply adequate energy to your body.

 - Include protein in your diet, as it boosts your energy level naturally.
-Some of the best protein-rich foods that you can eat are lean meat, milk, nuts, cheese, seeds, fish, and legumes.
+Some of the best protein-rich foods that you can eat while breastfeeding are lean meats, milk, nuts, cheese, seeds, fish, and legumes.

-- Food rich in fiber content can also enhance your energy level, and help you get rid of digestive problems.
-Some of the best fiber-rich foods are -wheat bread and pasta, fruits, vegetables, and brown rice.
+- Foods rich in fiber content can also enhance your energy level and help you get rid of digestive problems.
+Some of the best fiber-rich foods are whole-wheat bread and pasta, fruits, vegetables, and brown rice.

-- Drinking less water can dehydrate you, and it can drain all your energy, which can trigger fatigue.
+- Not drinking enough water can dehydrate you, which drains all your energy, leading to fatigue.

 - During breastfeeding, you feel thirstier than normal, and drinking enough water keeps you energized and also quenches your thirst.

-- You should aim to drink about 13 cups of water every day during breastfeeding and keep yourself hydrated.
+- You should aim to drink at least 12-13 cups of water every day during breastfeeding and keep yourself hydrated.

-- You may think that physical activity drains your energy and may make you feel fatigued and tired.
-But it’s a wrong belief, as healthy exercise boosts your energy level.
+- You may think that physical activity will drain your energy and may make you feel fatigued and tired, but healthy exercise will actually boost your energy level.

-- Light exercising during breastfeeding elevates your energy level and helps you fight against fatigue, stress, and depression.
+- Light exercise during breastfeeding can elevate your energy level, help you fight against fatigue, and lower stress levels and depression.

 When To Visit The Doctor?

-If you continue to feel exhausted, and tired even after making the healthy lifestyle and dietary changes, you need to visit your doctor.
-Nutritional deficiencies can often cause fatigue during lactation, and the doctor may prescribe supplements accordingly.
-Postpartum depression can also make your feel fatigue, and you may lose interest in participating in your favorite activities.
-Talk to the medical specialist about the possible treatments, and how you can overcome the circumstances.
+If you continue to feel exhausted while breastfeeding and feel you are going through baby blues even after making healthy lifestyle and dietary changes, you will need to visit your doctor.
+As discussed earlier, nutritional deficiencies can cause fatigue during lactation, and the doctor may prescribe supplements accordingly.
+Postpartum depressioniXA medical condition characterized by sadness, anxiety, and fatigue for a prolonged period after childbirth can also make new moms feel fatigued, sad, and lose interest in participating in favorite activities.
+If you have any concerns that you might be depressed please talk to your medical specialist about possible treatments for depression.

-Here is a complete list of super food that you can consume during breastfeeding and overcome fatigue:
+Here is a complete list of super food that you can consume during breastfeeding to help overcome fatigue:

-- Banana being a rich source of potassium that your body needs to convert the sugar into energy.
+- Bananas are a rich source of potassium that your body needs to convert sugars (carbohydrates) into energy.

-- Additionally, bananas contain a high percentage of healthy nutrients such as Vitamin C, fiber, Vitamin B, omega-3 fatty acids, and carbohydrates.
-All these elements help you beat fatigue, tiredness and dehydration during breastfeeding.
+- Bananas also contain a high percentage of healthy nutrients such as vitamin C, fiber, B vitamins, omega-3 fatty acids, and carbohydrates.
+All these nutrients help you beat fatigue, tiredness and dehydration during breastfeeding.

-- The natural sugars present in banana like fructose, sucrose, and glucose serve as a quick energy booster.
+- The natural sugars present in bananas, like fructose, sucroseiXChemical name for table sugar, formed when glucose and fructose combine , and glucose, serve as a quick energy booster.

 - You can safely consume 1 to 2 bananas daily or even enjoy a delicious banana shake or smoothie to elevate your energy level.